ICGC-TCGA-PanCancer/pancancer_launcher/README.md

 Start up a new VM in AWS.
 This guide uses configuration that assumes you will be working in the AWS North Virginia region.
 You will want to use an Ubuntu 14.04 AMI, and give yourself at least 50 GB for storage space (docker images can take up a bit of space).
 An m3.large HVM instance type should do just fine.

 **IMPORTANT:** Docker has specific requirements for the Linux kernel.
 For Ubuntu, the minimum kernel version supported is 3.10 (this minimum kernel version may vary with different Linux distributions).
 If your VMs do not have this kernel, you may need to consider upgrading.
-More details can be found [here](https://docs.docker.com/installation/ubuntulinux/).
+More information about docker and kernel requirements can be found [here](https://docs.docker.com/installation/ubuntulinux/).

 When you instance has finished starting up, log in to it and install docker.
 A detailed installation guide can be found [here](https://docs.docker.com/installation/), although installing docker is quite simple, you can simply run this command: